Skip to contents

 Example with lower-than-planned event rates

-To illustrate adaptation when events are lower than planned, we halve the seasonal control event rate from 0.3% to 0.15% and compare fixed versus adaptive monitoring for both VE = 30% and VE = 80%.
+To illustrate adaptation when events are lower than planned, we halve the seasonal control event rate and compare fixed versus adaptive monitoring for both VE = 30% and VE = 80%.

 sim_low <- simBinomialSeasonalExact(